Athanasius/fd-api/docs/FrontierDevelopments-CAPI-endpoints.md

 	1. `stock` - How many items are in stock of this commodity
 	1. `demand` - How many items the station has demand for (more is better)
 	1. `statusFlags`
-	1. `categoryName` - What type of category the commodity belongs to
+	1. `categoryName` - Category the commodity belongs to
 	1. `locName` - Localised name

 ---